trisfaizal/Marketing-Site/_posts/2017-11-08-publishing-workflows-for-jekyll-editors.md

 Pull Requests are a similar to merging but instead of performing a merge it creates a Pull Request.
 When a Pull Request is created, CloudCannon waits for any tests to run on the PR and then shows a merge button to the editor if everything passed.
 Using Pull requests gives you an extra saftey net as you can run your own testing scripts on a contious integration service.

+## Wrap up

+Looking forward we're considering ways we can give editors an even deeper Git experience.
+We're asking ourselves:

+* How can we support hundreds of editors update content on single site?
+* How can we provide enough information so a non-technical editor can confidently merge a PR and know what is changing?
+* How can we empower editors to try radical new ideas without fearing they'll break the site if they need to undo them?

+Git has answers to all of these.
+We're working on making it easy for editors to understand.